RunnersNum40/lerax/docs/features.md

 )
 ```

-Note that that progress bars will not wosk if the entire `learn` method is run in a JIT-compiled region.
+Note that that progress bars will not work if the entire `learn` method is run in a JIT-compiled region.
 This includes using `equinox.filter_jit` or `jax.jit` on the `learn` method or other Jax transformations such as `jax.vmap` or `jax.pmap`.

 ```py